Next: Summary

 else

-is itself an if-else
+else is itself an if-else statement.
+If x is less than

-is set to -1, however if it is not less than
+zero then sign is set to -1, however if it is not less than

-zero the statement following the else
+zero the statement following the else is executed.
+In that

-is equal to zero then sign
+case if x is equal to zero then sign is set to zero and

 otherwise it is set to 1.

-Novice programmers often use a sequence of if
+Novice programmers often use a sequence of if statements rather

-statement.
+than use a nested if-else statement.
 That is they write the

 above in the logically equivalent form: